chandru89new/notes.druchan.com/readme.md

 `yarn watch` mode, the script will check if a file has been touched/modified and only those files's post pages will get re-built.

-If you want to fore a cache-invalidation, just remove the cache file:
+If you want to force a cache-invalidation, just remove the cache file:

 ```bash
 ~ rm cache